abhinavrau/velvet-excel-addin/README.md

 ## Features

-- **Gemini Summarization Evaluation:** Generate metrics by providing input text and comparing generated summaries against expected outputs.
-Customize prompts and quality settings.
+- **AgentSpace (Answer) Evaluation:** Evaluate Vertex AI Search "Answer" type agents.
+This is similar to the RAG Search Evaluation but is specifically designed for agents that provide direct answers.
+  - **Metrics Calculated:** Summary Match (using LLM as judge), First Link Match (Precision@1), and Link in Top 2 (Precision@2).
+  - **Grounding Score** calculated for each result using the data returned from the API.
-- **RAG Search Evaluation:** Evaluate the accuracy of your [Vertex AI Search](https://cloud.google.com/enterprise-search) using your own test cases.
+- **RAG Search Evaluation (Generic):** Evaluate the accuracy of your [Vertex AI Search](https://cloud.google.com/enterprise-search) using your own test cases for generic search applications.

   - **Metrics Calculated:** Summary Match (using LLM as judge), First Link Match (Precision@1), and Link in Top 2 (Precision@2).
   - **Grounding Score** calculated for each result using [Check Grounding API](https://cloud.google.com/generative-ai-app-builder/docs/check-grounding)
 - **Synthetic Q&A Generation:** Don't have test cases?
 No problem!
 Generate synthetic question-answer pairs based on your documents.
 Specify a GCS path, customize the prompt, and control the quality of generated Q&A.

 - Ability to run hundreds of test cases in seconds.
 - Configurable Vertex AI Search Agent parameters and Gemini settings